With a supermajority, the legislature has been busy crafting bills that will radically alter the…

 I was recently at a major grocery store in Steamboat and toilet paper and water were both sold out; this is a bit perplexing as if there is no water, how are you going to flush the toilet?
 Did you know that Colorado has a metric to predict the next recession that is unrivaled by any other state in the country?
 What is the “secret”?
-How can you use this to predict a downturn?
+How can you use this to predict a downturn or recession?
 What is the metric currently telling us?
 I can guarantee it is not telling us to stockpile water and toilet paper now 😊

 What is the metric to watch for the next recession?